The KIT Motion-Language Dataset: Dataset

 The dataset is organized as follows.
 For each entry, the dataset contains four files: The raw motion data as produced by the capture system, the converted motion using the MMM reference model, the annotations in natural language, and additional metadata. \Cref{fig:dataset} depicts five exemplary motion and their respective annotations from our dataset.

 The motion data itself is available in two different formats.
 The format of the raw motion data varies depending on the source of the motion.
 Currently, the dataset only contains motion data that was recorded using an optical marker-based motion capture system, which is stored in C3D files.
+Since this is an industry standard, a wide variety of tools and libraries (e.g. visualizers or file parser) exist for this data format.
+Furthermore, our Motion Annotation Tool uses this data during visualization as well.
 However, since the dataset combines data from different data sources with different capture setups, the marker set varies across recordings.
 Furthermore, we intend to include data from additional sources in the future, which might use a different capture modality and data format altogether (e.g. IMU-based motion capture).
 We therefore include XML files which contain the MMM representation for each motion.
 Like previously discussed, this frees researchers from having to work with a variety of different formats and tools and provides a unified representation that is independent of the marker placement and even capture system (compare \Cref{sec:motion}).
 We encourage researchers to use the MMM representation instead of the raw data since this allows us to gradually expand the dataset in the future by adding data from additional data sources while still maintaining a compatible representation with previous versions, making it trivial for researchers to work with updated versions of the dataset.
 As mentioned before, the MMM framework is open source and well-documented and also readily contains cross-platform tools for common tasks, e.g. a tool to play back recorded motions.
 Providing this unifying representation for data aggregated from multiple sources is a key property of our dataset.

 The second important part of the dataset are the annotations in natural language.
 Each entry is associated with a set of such annotations, making it a one-to-many relationship.
 We provide this data in a very simple, JSON-based format: For each entry, the respective file contains all associated annotations as a simple array of strings.
 We chose to use JSON files for this purpose since they are trivial to parse and human-readable.